 2. Hepatitis B

-The safety of Truvada in people co-infected with both HIV and hepatitis B virus (HBV) is not known.
 Truvada contains tenofovir and FTC.
 Both of these drugs have anti-HBV activity.
 Co-infected people who take Truvada and then later stop may experience worsening HBV co-infection.
-People who are co-infected with HIV and hepatitis-causing viruses and who take HAART are at increased risk for liver toxicity.
+People who are co-infected with HIV and hepatitis-causing viruses and who take ART are sometimes at increased risk for liver toxicity.
 It is important to have regular blood tests so that your doctor can assess the health of your liver.

 - abdominal pain, particularly when laying down